-Knowing how to set goals for your Accounting team is helpful all year round, but especially so at the beginning of a new financial year.
-Unlike sales, production or other roles that can be easily quantified, Accounting can be a little harder to assign specific milestones to.
+Knowing how to set goals for your Accounting team is incredibly important and unlike sales, production or other roles that can be easily quantified, Accounting can be a little harder to assign specific milestones to.
 However, this doesn’t mean that it has to be a giant task.
 Based on the advice from Accounting Managers we have met with in recent months, here are some strategies to incorporate when setting goals for your accounting team.

 Why Goals are Important

-The new financial year offers a great opportunity to pause, reflect and evaluate the effectiveness of strategies from the previous 12 months.
+As we move towards the end of the year it's a good time to pause, reflect and evaluate the effectiveness of strategies from the previous 12 months.
 This review can form the basis of new goals and objectives to steer finance teams in the right direction.
 Having a clear-cut purpose can help managers and employees understand where the business is headed and how to meet those objectives.
 Moreover, it ensures that your team’s behaviour is aligned with the overarching targets of the company.

 How do finance leaders set performance management goals to generate positive outcomes?
 One way is to set SMART goals, which include five essential criteria used for implementing goals.
 To be effective, they need to be Specific, Measurable, Attainable, Realistic and Time-related.
 Over time, the acronym might have changed, however, the technique is still seen as best practice when planning and setting KPIs.
 SMART goals offer a simple blueprint for outlining and managing the objectives of your department, eliminating any ambiguity and instead painting a picture of what success looks like.
 Let’s explore what setting SMART goals look like for Accounting teams: